Millbourne station: History

 The station was closed on April 23, 2007 for rehabilitation as part of a multi-phase reconstruction of the entire western Market Street Elevated.
 The renovated station included new elevators, lighting, and other infrastructure, as well as a new brick station house.
 Narrow wooden platforms were replaced by concrete platforms complete with ADA-accessible tactile warning strips.
 The station reopened on June 16, 2008.

-During the Market–Frankford's rush-hour skip-stop service pattern, Millbourne was served by "B" trains, with "A" trains bypassing the station.
+During the L's rush-hour skip-stop service pattern, Millbourne was served by "B" trains, with "A" trains bypassing the station.
 Following a successful pilot program where all trains made all stops, the skip-stop practice was discontinued on February 24, 2020.

 Station layout

 The station has two side platforms connected via an elevated walkway over the tracks to the station house at Wister Drive and Sellers Avenue.
-There is an additional exit-only gate at the east end of the eastbound platform which leads to a staircase to North Millbourne Avenue, a dead-end residential street one block to the east.
+There is an additional exit-only gate at the east end of the eastbound platform, which leads to a staircase to North Millbourne Avenue, a dead-end residential street one block to the east.